decentralized-identity/did-registration/spec/spec.md

 This data structure is used in [Client-managed Secret Mode](#client-managed-secret-mode) when the client invokes the DID Registrar again after it received a
 [`didState.action="decryptPayload"` output field](#didstateactiondecryptpayload).

-A decryption response set is a JSON object.
+A **Decryption Response Set** is a JSON object.
 Each property name MUST match a _decryption request ID_ which was previously received by the client in a [Decryption Request Set](#decryption-request-set).
 The corresponding property value MUST be a JSON object which is called the _decryption response_.

-A decryption response contains the following properties:
+A _decryption response_ contains the following properties:

 * `decryptedPayload`: The Base64-encoded byte array that represents the decrypted payload.
 This property is REQUIRED.

-Example decryption response set containing two decryption responses:
+Example **Decryption Response Set** containing two _decryption responses_:

 ```json
 {